Green Tea Feature

 Why is Emeishan so important?
 Its local grounding is more than “high mountain and mist”

 Why is it always described through words like tender, straight, elegant, and bamboo-leaf-like?
+Because these are craft targets, not decorative language

 How is Zhuyeqing made?
 Why is its straight-flat logic still different from Longjing?